hashkat/hashkat/docs/installation.md

     `sudo apt-get install clang`

-1. Add the following to your *.bashrc* file:
+1. Add the following to your *.bashrc* file (for both Mac OS X and Linux):

     `export CC=clang`